-The MOWP document provides formal and timely advice to the aviation industry of airport works.
+The MOWP document provides formal and timely advice to the aviation industry of aerodrome work s.
 In particular, it advises of restrictions placed on aircraft operations and the works organiser as a consequence of the works.
 A MOWP is prepared for works that will have a major operational impact, or cause disturbance to operations over an extended period.